Leshran/Depression_DL/README.md

 - We switch to a regression task

 # TODO
+- Regression
 - F1-score
-- Other models
+- Other models - waveRNN ?
 - Dropout
 - LSTMs
 - Different aggregation weights
-- Regression
 - VAD
 - Fine-tuning
 - Handle train test with a class to handle the paths and remember them (necessary for full pipeline)